So You Want to Take a DNA Test…

 And one important reminder: Ancestry DNA is the same company behind Ancestry.com — the one with the ubiquitous television commercials.
 It should not be confused with a smaller company called “Ancestry by DNA,” which sometimes offers groupons and has not been well-vetted.

 Option 2.
 Family Tree DNA.
 As of this writing, an autosomal test at Family Tree DNA— called the “Family Finder” test — costs $89.
-FTDNA is said (perhaps apocryphally?) to have the largest number of Jewish testers in its database, so you may be more likely to find relatives here.
-You have access to both a chromosome browser and segment length information, which is a plus for Jews.
+FTDNA was long said to have the largest number of Jewish testers in its database, but this appears to have been apocryphal.
+(Although FTDNA seemed to be the company of choice for the Jewish genealogy community when testing first came into vogue.)
+FTDNA gives you access to both a chromosome browser and segment length information, which is a plus for Jews.
 FTDNA does have a Sephardic category in addition to Ashkenazi and the cheek swab is very user-friendly.
 FTDNA is also the only place of the major consumer companies where you can also do mtDNA testing or Y testing.
 And — bonus — if you do an autosomal test, you typically do not have to give a new sample should you choose to do one of those more complex tests down the line.

 Downsides: I am not a fan of FTDNA’s tree feature, which I find exasperating to navigate.
 FTDNA also includes lots of very teeny DNA segments in its assessments, so that Jewish testers’ DNA match lists are typically filled with people who are actually much much more distantly related than the company suggests, making it hard to zero in on real relatives.
 More on how to get around that here.
 Finally, FTDNA results can be uploaded to gedmatch.com, MyHeritage and DNA.Land, but if you want to get into Ancestry’s database, you’d have to pay for a separate test.